 - Whether the arresting police violated constitutional or procedural rights in the course of the investigation and arrest

 - Whether there is a viable defense to the violation

 - What plea bargain options could help you reduce penalties or even avoid a conviction altogether

 Get Professional Legal Help with Your Public Intoxication Charge

 Public intoxication convictions do not typically result in long jail sentences, but damage to your reputation could be difficult to mend.
 It could follow you for years to come.
-The assistance of a qualified criminal defense attorney can help in eliminating or minimizing the impact of these charges on your life.
-Find a local criminal defense attorney today.
+The assistance of a qualified criminal defense lawyer can help in eliminating or minimizing the impact of these charges.

 If a conviction is already on your record, you may want to consider the possibility of expungement.
 You can reach out to a local criminal defense attorney to protect your rights.